icopy-site/awesome/docs/awesome/awesome-openstreetmap.md

 * [Back Of Your Hand](https://backofyourhand.com/) - A web map game that tests your knowledge by having you find a street in a given area. ([Source Code](https://github.com/adam-lynch/back-of-your-hand))
 * [PraxisMapper](https://github.com/drakewill-CRL/PraxisMapper) - GPS Game server, for making mobile games around exploring the real world. ([Source Code](https://github.com/drakewill-CRL/PraxisMapper))

+### Goal Tracking

+The services in this category allow you to track personal and fitness goals utilizing OpenStreetMap data.

+* [CityStrides](https://citystrides.com/) - A web platform that encourages the user to run every street in their city.
+Based on your Strava data it shows where you have and have not run, provides challenges, a leaderboard, and a forum.

 ## Libraries